-By Jason Howton, Take Supply Chain
+By JASON HOWTON, Director, U.S. Product Management, Take Supply Chain

-Every manufacturer deals with shipments of nonconforming parts (also known as “part deviation”) from suppliers.
+Every manufacturer deals with shipments of nonconforming parts (also known as part deviation) from suppliers.
 Quality control systems simply do not eliminate nonconforming parts altogether.
 However, by better managing deviation and minimizing its impact, manufacturers can reduce costs, strengthen customer relationships, and build stronger ties with suppliers and partners.

 Taking it one step further, manufacturers today are actually creating a strategic advantage by adopting a proactive approach to working with suppliers and maintaining efficient internal review/approval processes.